oracle/terraform-provider-oci/website/docs/d/golden_gate_connections.html.markdown

 * `producer_properties` - The base64 encoded content of the producer.properties file.
 * `public_key_fingerprint` - The fingerprint of the API Key of the user specified by the userId.
 See documentation: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm
 * `redis_cluster_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Redis cluster.
-* `region` - The name of the region. e.g.: us-ashburn-1 If the region is not provided, backend will default to the default region.
+* `region` - The name of the AWS region where the bucket is created.
+If not provided, GoldenGate will default to 'us-west-2'.
+Note: this property will become mandatory after May 20, 2026.
 * `routing_method` - Controls the network traffic direction to the target: SHARED_SERVICE_ENDPOINT: Traffic flows through the Goldengate Service's network to public hosts.
 Cannot be used for private targets.
 SHARED_DEPLOYMENT_ENDPOINT: Network traffic flows from the assigned deployment's private endpoint through the deployment's subnet.
 DEDICATED_ENDPOINT: A dedicated private endpoint is created in the target VCN subnet for the connection.
 The subnetId is required when DEDICATED_ENDPOINT networking is selected.
 * `sas_token_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the sas token is stored.
 Note: When provided, 'sasToken' field must not be provided.
 * `secret_access_key_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the secret access key is stored.
 Note: When provided, 'secretAccessKey' field must not be provided.